explorable-viz/esop2025/author-response/response.md

 Additional points made by Reviewer A

 - Lack of connection between Sections 3 and 4.
 This is indeed a weakness of the present paper.
-We will address this by []
+We will do two things to address this.
+First (as discussed in (2) above), we will set out how the operators defined in Section 3 (which compute a Galois connection between the sinks and sources of the graph) also determine a Galois connection between selections on the original program and output.
+Our implementation performs this conversion (mediating from the program to the graph and back again), but we did not explain how this works in the submitted draft.
+Second, we will explain how general-purpose graph operators (such as the "projections with conjugates" mentioned in (1) above) can be applied to language-level constructs such as environments.
+Again, our implementation relies on this to allow more focused queries, for example finding outputs that are related via a specific environment variable; showing how this works will further deepen the connection between the world of graphs and conjugate operators and the executions they can be used to reason about.

 ### List of proposed changes